 Notice how much smoother the %K and %D lines are and how many fewer false signals were given by the Stochastic Slow than were given by the Stochastic Fast indicator.

-The Stochastic technical analysis indicator might be helpful in detecting price divergences and confirming trend.
-This is discussed in the next section.
+The Stochastic technical analysis indicator might be helpful in detecting price divergences and confirming trends.

-Stochastics might be used by a trader to confirm price trend.
-In the example below of the Nasdaq 100 ETF (QQQQ), the Stochastic indicator spent most of its time in an overbought area.
+In the below example of the Nasdaq 100 ETF (QQQQ), the Stochastic indicator spent most of its time in an overbought area.

 When Stochastics get stuck in the overbought area, like at the very right of the chart, this might be a sign of a strong bullish run.